gdurif/optimizeR/README.md

 # OptimizeR

-**A non exhaustive tour of optimization tools for machine learning in R**
+**A non exhaustive tour of optimization-related tools for machine learning and statistics in R**

 January 22nd, 2021, "State of the R" workshop (https://stateofther.github.io/)